 A great way to get rid of some liquid or gels you usually carry is by changing them to solids.
 That’s the reason why I always recommend Lush Shampoo Bars such as the one shown above called “Honey I Washed My Hair” and is made out of, you guessed it!
 Honey.
 Another Shampoos you might find are the Jason and the Argan Oil Rose Jam (made out of Argan Oil and Rose), and my favorite, Trichomania made out of Coconut Oil.
 When it comes to conditioners, the one I always use is Jungle.

 The main complain of many people with these Shampoo and Conditioner bars is the price but, think about it: When you buy liquid shampoos travel size only last for one trip (or even less) due to its size.
 Lush shampoo bars last more than 10 rinses.
-This will be going with you to more than one short trip.
+This will be going with you to more than one short trip and always ready in your carry on bag.
 In the end, you’re spending less.

 Since you have already got rid of so many liquids, is up to you choosing liquid or solid soap

 I mentioned in a previous post that I can’t travel without my Bath and Body Works shower gels and splashes.
 So, basically, these two liquids among my makeup foundation make all the liquids I carry with.
 Of course, you are always free to take your favorite liquid soap by buying travel size dispensers that you can refill with the one you like the most.